-The Governing Body is responsible for the strategic direction of the Academy.
-The Governing Body reviews progress towards educational objectives and results.
+The Board of Trustees is responsible for the strategic direction of the Academy.
+The Board of Trustees reviews progress towards educational objectives and results.
 They also approve major expenditure requests, set the budget for the following year, and set the organisational staffing structure.